Surfshark Setup Guide 2026: Install on Every Device in Minutes

 Frequently Asked Questions

-How do I set up Surfshark on iPhone?
+How do I set up Surfshark VPN on my device?

-How do I install Surfshark on Smart TV?
+How do I install Surfshark on my router?

 Conclusion